cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

     >NOTE: You do not need to specify the Pod `container` using the `-c` flag because the `cjoc-0` Pod only has one container.
 24. Copy the `initialAdminPassword` value, goto the sub-domain configured above, enter the temporary **Administrator password** you retrieved above and press **Continue**.<p><img src="images/unlock_cloudbees_core.png" width=800/>
 25. On the next screen, click on **Request a trial license**
+26. Fill out the **Start a free trial** form, check the **I accept the license agreement** checkbox and click the **Submit** button.
+27. For the **Customize CloudBees Core Cloud Operations Center** click **Install suggested plugins**.
-26. Create first admin user - can be whatever you want, but make sure you remember what password you use - and then click the **Save and Continue** button.
+28. Create first admin user - can be whatever you want, but make sure you remember what password you use - and then click the **Save and Continue** button.
-27. Finally, on the next screen, click the **Start using CloudBees Core Cloud Operations Center**.
+29. Finally, on the next screen, click the **Start using CloudBees Core Cloud Operations Center**.
+30. Congratulations, you have installed CloudBees Core on GKE!

 ## Lab Summary